rafgraph/detect-it/README.md

 # Detect It

-Detect if a device is `mouseOnly`, `touchOnly`, or `hybrid`, and if the primary input is `mouse` or `touch`.
-Also detects if the browser supports the Pointer Events API, the Touch Events API, and passive event listeners.
-Detect It is tree-shakable and side-effect free.
+- Detect if a device is `mouseOnly`, `touchOnly`, or `hybrid`
+- Detect if the primary input is `mouse` or `touch`
+- Detect if the browser supports Pointer Events, Touch Events, and passive event listeners

-Detect It can help you create a **device responsive user experience** that goes beyond classic responsive design (which only responds to the screen/window size) to include how the user can interact with the app (the capabilities of the device).
-Can the user hover, swipe, long press, etc?
-For more on this see the [Recommended usage](#recommended-usage) section.

----

 [Live detection test](https://detect-it.rafgraph.dev) (code in the [demo repo](https://github.com/rafgraph/detect-it-demo))

+Detect It's state is determined by the result of multiple media query and API detections.
+It uses `hover` and `pointer` media query results, Pointer Events API and max touch points detections, and two different Touch Events API detections (browsers respond differently to each Touch Events API detection depending on the device type 😩 welcome to WebDev).
+But now you don't have to worry about any of this, just let Detect It do the hard work while you optimize your app for the device that's being used (for some tips see the [Recommended usage](#recommended-usage) section).
+Detect It has been tested on numerous real world devices (since 2016), and [tests](https://github.com/rafgraph/detect-it/tree/main/src/__tests__) have been written to mock these devices and ensure accurate results.
+For more on this see the [Detection details](#detection-details) section.

 [![npm](https://img.shields.io/npm/dm/detect-it?label=npm)](https://www.npmjs.com/package/detect-it) [![npm bundle size (version)](https://img.shields.io/bundlephobia/minzip/detect-it@next?color=purple)](https://bundlephobia.com/result?p=detect-it@next) ![npm type definitions](https://img.shields.io/npm/types/detect-it?color=blue)